Analysis

 Importers should compare monthly sales against freight and insurance costs rather than revenue alone.

-The next checkpoint is the Central Bank of the UAE's next quarterly review, because it will show whether the 5.6% path is being carried by non-oil activity or flattered by oil-output normalization.
+What matters now is the Central Bank of the UAE's next quarterly review, because it will show whether the 5.6% path is being carried by non-oil activity or flattered by oil-output normalization.

 Share this article